-a) Physical, social, and mental well-being are the necessary components of public health, including opportunities for physical activity.
-Objectives are to:
+- a) Physical, social, and mental well-being are the necessary components of public health, including opportunities for physical activity.
+Objectives are to: - i.

-- i.
 Ensure that public health considerations are a crucial part of decision-making and are fully integrated with requirements for equitable access to a range and mix of housing opportunities, healthy food, clean air and water and safe environments; - ii.
-Provide opportunities for social interaction and physical activity including adequate and diverse open spaces, recreational facilities and public service facilities;
+Provide opportunities for social interaction and physical activity including adequate and diverse open spaces, recreational facilities and public service facilities; - iii.

-- iii.
 Commit to an enhanced level of community engagement, where equity, inclusion, information and participation are identified as key building blocks in accountable and transparent decision-making; - iv.
 Be well-connected through a comprehensive transit system enabling the City to provide all communities with equal access to recreation and leisure amenities, including for sports, arts and cultural activities; and - v.
-Enhance the Pedestrian Realm Network and Active Transportation Network, designing communities around pedestrian activity with a substantial number of destinations, including urban parks, cultural and public service facilities, shopping, and restaurant opportunities within walking distance to promote walking and cycling to encourage daily physical activity. - b) A fundamental element of a healthy community within WESTON 7 is the inclusion of urban park spaces and Active Transportation facilities facilities for walking, cycling, using a wheelchair, scooters, inline skating, or skateboarding.
-As such, this Plan includes a Pedestrian Realm Network and an Active Transportation Network which are highly integrated and connected throughout the community and to transportation systems that serve the broader region.
+Enhance the Active Transportation Network, designing communities around pedestrian activity with a substantial number of destinations, including urban parks, cultural and public service facilities, shopping, and restaurant opportunities within walking distance to promote walking and cycling to encourage daily physical activity. - b) A fundamental element of a healthy community within WESTON 7 is the inclusion of Active Transportation - walking, cycling, using a wheelchair, scooters, inline skating, or skateboarding.
+As such, this Plan includes an Active Transportation Network which is highly integrated and connected throughout the community and to transportation systems that serve the broader region.
 This Plan requires that all development contribute to the creation of a walkable and connected community with multiple destinations within walking distance of all residents. - c) Active Transportation linkages throughout WESTON 7 shall be identified, created and enhanced in tandem with the Pedestrian Realm Network to foster connectivity as well as pedestrian and cycling activity, and include: - i.
 Sidewalks, protected cycling facilities and multi-use paths will connect to the street network and to the Pedestrian Realm Network and public service facilities and will ensure that there are corridors between key destinations; and - ii.
-Active Transportation routes will include streetscaping elements that promote pedestrian and cyclist comfort and safety, are designed to enhance accessibility for all residents, and will comply with the Accessibility for Ontarians with Disabilities Act. - d) Fundamental to the use and enjoyment of the Pedestrian Realm Network and the Active Transportation Network is the requirement for a commitment to ongoing maintenance protocols that are appropriate for the scale and intensity of use anticipated within WESTON 7.
-High quality facilities require frequent and high quality maintenance.
+Active Transportation routes will include streetscaping elements that promote pedestrian and cyclist comfort and safety, are designed to enhance accessibility for all residents, and will comply with the Accessibility for Ontarians with Disabilities Act.